How to Use This Calculator

 Encourage Consistent Reporting

-A low near miss rate might indicate under-reporting rather than strong safety.
-Foster a culture where employees feel safe and empowered to report all near misses without fear of reprisal, as this data is crucial for proactive hazard identification.
+A low NMFR might indicate under-reporting rather than strong safety.
+Foster a culture where employees can report near misses without fear of reprisal — the insights panel flags whether your sample size is statistically significant.

 Investigate Every Near Miss